zhuofei-zhang/zhuofei-zhang.github.io/_pages/about.md

 </div>

 # 👩🏻‍🎓 About Me
-I am currently a first-year PhD student in Bioinformatics and Computational Biology at the University of Minnesota, USA.
+I am currently a first-year PhD student in Bioinformatics and Computational Biology at the **University of Minnesota**, USA.
 I am fortunate to be advised by Dr. Hu Li, and co-mentors Dr. Cristina Correia, and Dr. Choong Yong Ung.
-My research is primarily based at Mayo Clinic, where I work on applying Artificial Intelligence (AI) and computational systems biology methods to understand complex biological systems and human diseases, with a focus on multi-omics data and precision medicine.
+My research is primarily based at **Mayo Clinic**, where I work on applying Artificial Intelligence (AI) and computational systems biology methods to understand complex biological systems and human diseases, with a focus on multi-omics data and precision medicine.
 Before starting my PhD, I received my M.S. degree from Nanyang Technological University (NTU) at Singapore in 2025, supported by the NTU Scholarship.
 I spent several memorable and formative years at Xi’an Jiaotong-Liverpool University in Suzhou, China, where I received my B.S. degree in 2024.
 Outside of research, I enjoy sports, music, and photography.

 ## 📑 Research Interests